make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - Marsaglia's method and its advantages (speed, no rejection / deterministic ingress requirements)
 - show result (positive reinforcement)

-# Feature #2: Realistic view transitions
+# Feature #2: Realistic transitions between views

 - (defing the problem and the acceptance criteria)
 - desirable properties of a "realistic rotation"